-Exercise is for everyone
+Exercise is for everyone.

-Physical exercise has many benefits and should be a regular part of almost anyone's life.
+Physical activity has many benefits and should be a regular part of almost anyone's life.
 That includes most people with congenital heart disease.
 Research on patients with congenital heart disease, even complex disease, has shown that routine moderate exercise is safe and can be beneficial.
 That's why we recommend that almost all patients do some form of regular physical activity.

-What types and how much?
+What types of exercise, and how much?

 Any amount of activity is better than none, and the more physically active a person is, the greater the anticipated cardiovascular benefit.
-Guidelines for the general population suggest at least 150 minutes of moderate intensity aerobic activity per week.
-This is a good target for congenital heart patients too.
-If it seems like too much, start with a more modest goal and build from there.